How to Be a Graphic Designer While Traveling the World

 We use DropBox for all our client files and Google Drive for our business documents.
 There are a few reasons to back up all your files consistently:

-• Safety and Precaution: In the case of lost luggage, a broken laptop, or a stolen bag, having a backup gives you peace of mind.
+- Safety and Precaution: In the case of lost luggage, a broken laptop, or a stolen bag, having a backup gives you peace of mind.

-• Faster Laptop: Keeping minimal files on your laptop means more memory and power for running your programs.
+- Faster Laptop: Keeping minimal files on your laptop means more memory and power for running your programs.
 Win!

-• Client Sharing: It’s super easy to add a client to a folder on DropBox so they can
+- Client Sharing: Itโs super easy to add a client to a folder on DropBox so they can

-• Internal Sharing: If you work with VA’s (Virtual Assistants) or partners, it’s a great way to share source files you’re both working on.
+quickly access their files on demand too, and not rely on your timelines matching up. - Internal Sharing: If you work with VAโs (Virtual Assistants) or partners, itโs a great way to share source files youโre both working on.

 Zoom